revaturelabs/covid-analysis/twitter-covid/age-spikes-discussion/README.md

-# PROJECT NAME
+# Europe Under 25yr Covid Cases vs Twitter Covid Discussion

 ## Project Description

-Here goes your awesome project description!
+This is a Spark Scala program to answer the questions:

+Is the trend of the global COVID-19 discussion increasing or decreasing?
+Do spikes in infection rates of the 25 and under age range in Europe affect the volume of discussion?

 ## Technologies Used

-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
+* Scala - version 2.12.10
-* Tech 3 - version 3.0
+* Spark - version 3.0.1
+* Amazon S3
+* Amazon EMR

 ## Features

 List of features ready and TODOs for future development
-* Awesome feature 1
+* Pulls data sources (Twitter Covid Tweets and European Covid Cases) from S3 bucket
 * Awesome feature 2
 * Awesome feature 3